twitter/twemproxy/README.md

 Nutcracker enables proxying multiple client connections onto one or few server connections.
 This architectural setup makes it ideal for pipelining requests and responses and hence saving on the round trip time.

-For example, if nutcracker is proxing three client connections onto a single server and we get requests - 'get key\r\n', 'set key 0 0 3\r\nval\r\n' and 'delete key\r\n' on these three connections respectively, nutcracker would try to batch these requests and send them as a single message onto the server connection as 'get key\r\nset key 0 0 3\r\nval\r\ndelete key\r\n'.
+For example, if nutcracker is proxying three client connections onto a single server and we get requests - 'get key\r\n', 'set key 0 0 3\r\nval\r\n' and 'delete key\r\n' on these three connections respectively, nutcracker would try to batch these requests and send them as a single message onto the server connection as 'get key\r\nset key 0 0 3\r\nval\r\ndelete key\r\n'.

 Pipelining is the reason why nutcracker ends up doing better in terms of throughput even though it introduces an extra hop between the client and server.